skip to main content

 in biophilic room-by-room

-Being devoted to sleep, the bedroom is a particularly important room in a home.
-And an intentional design can set the desired calming atmosphere.
+Being devoted to sleep, the bedroom is a particularly important room in the home.
+An intentionally soothing design sets the desired calming atmosphere, a premise for a recharging night.

 supporting rest

-Light is possibly the most important element to mention.
-The circadian rhythm – our internal day-night clock – is regulated by natural light.
-As the evening comes, an increasingly warm and soft light tells our brain that it’s time to slow down.
-Similarly, soft and warm light is best suited for bedrooms.
+Light requires particular attention.
+The circadian rhythm – human day-night clock – is regulated by natural light.
+As the evening comes, an increasingly warm and soft light tells the brain that it’s time to slow down.

-Bedroom with a soft earthy colour palette of greend and tans.
+Bedroom with a soft earthy colour palette of greens and tans.

 Credit: Alex & Corban